 Your cash flow statement lists your business’s incoming and outgoing cash.
 Cash flow statements only record the actual cash you have, not credit.

 Cash flow can be positive, meaning that your business has more incoming money than expenses.
-You have negative cash flow when you spend more money than what you’re bringing in.
+Negative cash flow occurs when you spend more money than what you’re bringing in.

 Your cash flow statement can show you the timing in which money comes in or goes out of your business.
 For example, you can see which months have a higher cash flow and the months where your business’s cash flow is struggling.

-Tracking your cash flow can also help you create a cash flow forecast and predict your future cash flow.
+Tracking your cash flow throughout the year and at year-end can also help you create a cash flow forecast and predict your future cash flow.

 Your business balance sheet shows your assets, liabilities, and equity and tracks your company’s financial progress.